Do you want to double or triple your productivity as a blogger?

 All in all, there are over 20 sheets that make up the planner.
 I wanted each and every sheet to be seriously useful.
 No frilly stuff just to bulk it up.
 Just sheets that I knew I would actually use and that would help me build a better blog.

-Well, since I printed it out about 6 months ago there literally hasn’t been a day that I don’t use it.
+Ever since I printed out that first version, there literally hasn’t been a day that I don’t use it.
 I printed the sheets and put them into a slim white binder, and it sits on my desk right beside my computer.
 I can glance over and know exactly what’s on my calendar for the week, exactly what I need to be working on to reach my goals, and so much more.

 Plus, did I mention it’s pretty?!
 There is a whole lotta pink and fun graphics.
 And since I couldn’t settle on just one, there are 6 cover page options.
 Ha.

-The other great thing about this planner is that it’s date-less.
-The calendar sheets don’t have months on them so you can just print off 12 for each year.
+Because the calendar sheets don’t have months on them, you can just print off 12 for each year.
 It means you can use the planner year after year, without having to buy a new one.